Table Features

 By default, GanttTable will generate a board using your Jira project’s issue keys and Summary as data fields in the table.
 You can add more to your preferences.

-To add more data to the table as columns, click the ➕ button next to the column and search for fields you want to add .
+To add more data to the table as columns, click the ➕ button next to the column and search for the fields you want to add.

-After choosing what data or fields you want to add to the table, click outside the menu to close it, and the table will automatically updates to load the new columns.
+After choosing what data or fields you want to add to the table, click outside the menu to close it, and the table will automatically update to load the new columns.

 There are certain fields (both Jira default and custom) that GanttTable can support.
 For more details, please visit Supported fields.